Record Walnut Production Forecast

 The following measurements are made on nuts selected for sizing:

-View the full USDA California Walnut Objective Measurement Report. (.pdf)
+Rear the full 2016 California Walnut Objective Measurement Report (.pdf)